General Terms and Conditions of Sale of abcr GmbH

 (1) Unless required otherwise by these GTCS, including the following provisions, we assume liability in case of a breach of contractual and non-contractual obligations according to statutory provisions.

 (2) We are liable for damages – irrespective of their legal grounds – in the context of faultbased liability in the case of intent and gross negligence.
-In case of simple negligence, we shall only be liable, subject to a more lenient standard of liability in accordance with statutory provisions (e. g. for diligence in our own affairs),
+In case of simple negligence, we shall only be liable, subject to a more lenient standard of liability in accordance with statutory provisions (e. g. for diligence in our own affairs, insignificant breach of duty),

 (2a) for damage arising from loss of life, limb or health,